a2geek/bosh-lxd-cpi-release/README.md

       hold: "2m"
   ```

   > Note that the original reason this was required was that for _every VM_ that LXD launched, the QCOW2 format source image gets converted to a RAW format image.
 This seems to have been resolved.
-The solution was simply that the `root` disk was specifying the disk size -- which, apprently, triggers LXD to copy the contents of the source image instead of doing overlay type magic.
+The solution was simply that the `root` disk was specifying the disk size -- which, apparently, triggers LXD to copy the contents of the source image instead of doing overlay type magic.